HustleHat/HustleHat/README.md

 - I treat **code like design** and **design like gameplay**
 - I believe work should feel like building a game with friends
 - I don’t believe in gatekeeping the next generation of creators.
+- I do not believe in shortcuts or compromise on integrity.

 ---